egorrazzhivin/algorithms/data structures/README.md

-my realization of different data structures and algorithms
+my implementation of different data structures and algorithms